Chapter 13

 Let us notice the following verses,

 5-7 …In other words, all the works and deeds they did was done to impress others.
-They did this by wearing long robes, loved to have the best seats in public places and cherished respectful greetings from others.
+They did this by wearing wide phylacteries and long tassels, loved to have the best seats in public places and cherished respectful greetings from others.
 In other words they were not seeking the glory of God or the good for others.
 No, they were in fact seeking glory and honor that comes from men.
-(This is also a warning for today.)

 First of all John did not preach in a magnificent setting or structure.
-Nor did he seek after the best seats in public festivities.
+Nor did he seek after the best seats in public festivities or other places.
 Instead, he preached in the desert or wilderness.
-Let us consider,
+This is recorded in,

 Matthew 3:1